'Like wartime' - Philippine doctors overwhelmed by coronavirus deluge

 The University of Santo Tomas hospital has 530 staff quarantined.
 The Chinese General Hospital and Medical Center said it had insufficient testing kits and protective gear and could not take more coronavirus patients.

-Under pressure from 11 private hospitals, the government has now dedicated three public hospitals to serve as special COVID-19 treatment centers - but they themselves are also under strain.
+Under pressure from 11 private hospitals, the government has now dedicated three public hospitals to serve as special COVID-19 treatment centres - but they themselves are also under strain.

 “We have every reason to be scared,” the private hospitals said in a letter appealing for help.